Advance Ruling under GST and the procedure to obtain an Advance Ruling in India

 Under the CGST Act, 2017, Section 100(1) states that if the jurisdictional officer, the concerned officer or an applicant affronted by any advance ruling declared by the Authority for Advance Ruling, can appeal to the Appellate Authority.
 Therefore, the decision of the Appellate authority is also processed as an advance ruling.

-Procedure for obtaining Advance Ruling
+Procedure for obtaining Advance Ruling in India

 The applicant has to request the concerned authority to obtain an advance ruling.
 This request can be done if the taxpayer is uncertain about any provisions.
 Following are the stepwise procedure to obtain an advance ruling:

 - Make an application to the Authorized officer for Advance Ruling in a form and manner as prescribed in the Advance Ruling Rules.

 - You get the receipt of an application, following, the Authorized officer for Advance Ruling will send a copy of application to the concerned officer in whose jurisdiction the applicant comes under and calls for all related documents and records.

 - Then the Authorized officer for Advance Ruling examines the application along with the records and may also hear the applicant.

 - Next, the Authorized officer for Advance Ruling will pass an order either admitting or rejecting the application.

 - There are few cases in which the application for advance ruling cannot be admitted, such as if the same question raised in the application which is already in pending status or decided in any legal proceedings in the case of the taxpayer as per the provisions of this Act.